How to buy WAX

 Before we can understand how WAX works, it’s first important to introduce the concept of “skins”.
 Skins are virtual goods that allow gamers to customise how in-game appearances and features, such as characters and weapons, look.
 In the modern technological world, buying, selling and trading skins is a big business, creating an industry worth US$50 billion a year.
 WAX aims to tap into this market.

-The WAX Token is essential for gamers who want to buy, sell, rent and trade their digital assets on the WAX platform.
+The WAX Token is intended for gamers who want to buy, sell, rent and trade their digital assets on the WAX platform.
 The tokens allow virtual goods to be tokenised and exchanged for cryptocurrency, with smart contracts used to execute trades and to allow trustless trading.

 WAX held its ICO token sale from 15-29 November 2017, raising US$9.6 million in the process.
 However, an even larger number of tokens were sold prior to that during a pre-sale, which saw the platform raise around US$45.5 million worth of funds.
-The official launch of the WAX platform is scheduled for Q4 in 2018.

 What to consider if you want to buy WAX